-The project site includes 20 Spray Avenue and the land required to extend Spray Avenue for access to the lot.
+The project site includes Spray Avenue and the land required to extend Spray Avenue for access to the lot.
 The site is located in an area of coastal dunes that have been degraded as a result of human activity.
 Adjacent residential development and public recreation uses have affected both the landforms and vegetation patterns in the area.
 The extension area of Spray Avenue leading to the lot is most heavily disturbed at its intersection with Beach Way.
 The area has been graded and otherwise recontoured to accommodate the adjacent residences and road and is dominated by non-native ruderal (weedy) vegetation.
-South of the road alignment, the dune form rises to a ridge and large areas of bare sand are typical between this ridge and the lower CANCOMMISION elevations of the dunes northerly of the project area.
-The lot itself is relatively flat except toward the southwestern corner where the elevation rises from about 36 feet to 42 feet above sea level.
+South of the road alignment, the dune form rises to a ridge and large areas of bare sand are typical between this ridge and the lower elevations of the dunes northerly of the project area.
+The lot area is gradually sloping towards the southeast corner and ranges in elevation from 36 feet to 50 feet above sea level.